lalugue/inkscape/CONTRIBUTING.md

    * Write an article advocating Inkscape.
    * Author a HOWTO describing a trick or technique you've figured out.

-GIT Access
+Git Access
 ----------

-Inkscape is currently developed on git, with the code hosted on GitLab.
+Inkscape is currently developed on Git, with the code hosted on GitLab.

  * https://gitlab.com/inkscape/inkscape